Great to have you here, Rush Limbaugh, the fastest three hours in media.

 This mess, this supposed fracture in the Republican Party, where everybody else has seen the light, but the talk show hosts are now Maoists, Trotskyites, Stalinists.

-And we're being blamed for the problems they created.
+We've been isolated over here, and we're being blamed for the problems they created.

 But this mess that exists is a reaction to them and their failures and their false promises.

-Now, these these very same people are now demanding that the people they took for granted continue to follow them, continue to be swayed by their demeaning and condescending lectures.
+Now, these very same people are now demanding that the people they took for granted continue to follow them, continue to be swayed by their demeaning and condescending lectures.

 And they've sought to put themselves at the head of it.